yiax/TreatTracker/WeeklyReflection.md

 There's some additional work to do.
 I'm still trying to update my database to show a one to many relationship between the user and incident tables.

+### Week 7 & 8

+Read a little into Gmail API but did not accomplished much these too weeks.

+### Week 9

+##### 03/30/2020 - 3 hours

+Task Completed
+* Restructured database
+* Update Hibernate annotation in entities

+I was having a lot of trouble with some of my test failing.
+I had to re-build my database and try to learn how hibernate works so I can apply the correct relationship.
+I was unable to get some of the test to pass and was pretty frustrated with hibernate.

+### Week 10 & 11

+These weeks were dedicated for the team project.

+### Week 12

+##### 04/15/2020 - 4 hours

+Continue my database issued.
+I got a little closer with most of my test passing. however, there were issue with my incident test since it holds two reference key to other tables.
+I cannot figure out the hibernate relationship.

+### Week 13

+##### 04/21/2020 - 5 hours

+Task Completed
+* Complete database restructure
+* Complete dao test
+* Implement Lombok to most of my entities
+* Started working on Gmail API call

+It was pretty frustrated with Hibernate but I think I finally figure it out to make most of my test pass.
+I was able to implement lombok with other entities.
+I also started trying to implement an gmail API and was having a lot of trouble.
+I was unable to authenticate my call to Google using localhost.

+### Week 14

+##### 04/28/2020 - 3 hours

+Task Completed
+* Implemented login servlet
+* Started working on Gmail API

+Logging in was frustrating too.
+I initially created a modal for logging in.
+I was unable to implement form base auth with the modal.
+I eventually scrap the modal and just implement the login using a jsp.
+This worked better and I was able to login.

+### Week 15

+##### 05/06/2020 - 30 hours

+Task Completed
+* Implemented a register form and a servlet
+* User allowed to be added to DB from login

+##### 05/07/2020 - 4 hours

+Task Completed
+* Added styling to web page
+* Add form validation to login and register pages
+* Update test for incident to test for searching for a user by the user id
+* Add failed login page
+* Create navigation menu

+For the most part, today was a must stress free in terms of making progress.
+The last few time I've worked on the project I find myself stuck and unable to make progress.
+Today was as success.

+##### 05/08/2020 - 6 hours

+Task Completed
+* Add admin features such as getting/editing users
+* Add additional style to user home page
+* Add admin menu

+##### 05/09/2020 - 6 hours

+Task Completed
+* Allow user to add a resolution
+* Allow user to retrieve a list of incidents to be resolved
+* Add controllers and JSP
+* Able to implement a web service call to Gmail

+##### 05/10/2020 - 8 hours

+Task Completed
+* Add sending an email feature when resolving incident

+##### 05/10/2020 - 6 hours

+Task Completed
+* Add ability to retrieve email to be added by user
+* Deploy to AWS

+Overall, this week has been a lot of work.
+I don't feel that I've met all the requirement for the project, however, I accomplished a lot in terms of having a usable project.
+I'll continue working and enhancing the project after the semester.